 And if you are interested, WVE can also help you amplify your story in the media, or with policy and decision makers.

 Thousands of synthetic chemicals are used to create modern day fragrances for our products, and some of these chemicals have been linked to health impacts ranging from eye and skin irritation to hormone imbalance and increased risk of breast cancer.
 Furthermore, these ingredients are kept secret – the vast majority of manufacturers currently are not disclosing fragrance ingredients on websites or on the product label.

 There are many people whose health has been impacted by fragrance ingredients.
 Are you one of them?
 Submit your story – click here.

-Summer’s Eve is a popular personal care brand markets its wipes, washes, and more as “must-haves” for both health and self-image.
+Makers of intimate care products often market their wipes, washes, and more as “must-haves” for both health and self-image.
 They capitalize on the blatant and absurd underlying message that vaginas are dirty and in need of cleansing.
-What’s worse: with names like “Island Splash” these products may sound refreshing, but they can contain hidden toxics.
+What’s worse: with names like “Island Splash” or “All-Day Fresh” these products may sound refreshing, but they can contain hidden toxics.

-Have you had a bad reaction to Summer’s Eve products?
+Have you had a bad reaction to intimate care products?
 Submit your story now!

 Your Period Story

 The culture of shame that surrounds periods and reproductive health is changing – thanks to so many dedicated activists, advocates, organizations, researchers, reporters and forward-thinking businesses.
 And thanks to you.
 But there is still more work to be done!
 The more we can help get the conversation into the mainstream, the more we can move the mainstream!

 Do you want to change the culture around periods and menstruation?
 Share your period story – click here.